mnkrcc/zest/README.md

 ## What is Zest?
 Zest is a simple encryption library designed to make your life easier, it handles the complicated encryption stuff, so you can focus on writing secure code.

-Zest uses native NodeJS packages so it does not require any other packages to function.
+Zest uses native NodeJS packages so it does not require anything else to function.

 ## Example Usage
 ```js